 JON PEPPER has served as an independent director since April 19, 2006.
-Mr. Pepper is the co-founder of Pepcom [www.pepcom.com], an industry leader at producing press-only technology showcase events around the country.
-Prior to that Pepper started the DigitalFocus newsletter, a ground-breaking newsletter on digital imaging that went to leading influencers worldwide.
+Mr. Pepper founded Pepcom in 1980.
+Mr. Pepper continues as the founding partner of Pepcom, an industry leader at producing press-only technology showcase events around the country.
+Prior to that Pepper started the DigitalFocus newsletter, a ground-breaking newsletter on digital imaging that was distributed to leading influencers worldwide.
 Pepper has been closely involved with the high technology revolution since the beginning of the personal computer era.
 He was formerly a well-regarded journalist and columnist; his work on technology subjects appeared in The New York Times, Fortune, PC Magazine, Men's Journal, Working Woman, PC Week, Popular Science and many other well-known publications.
 Pepper was educated at Union College in Schenectady, New York and the Royal Academy of Fine Arts in Copenhagen.

+Mr. Pepper was appointed as a Director because of his marketing skills with technology companies.

 MARCO HEGYI has served as an independent director since February 14, 2008 and as Chairman of the Board since May 2011.
-Mr. Hegyi has been a principal with the Chasm Group since 2006, where he combines his expertise in, and passion for helping companies expand their businesses with innovative technologies and collaborative partnership strategies using mobile and wireless platforms, service business models and Internet marketing programs.
-Prior to working as a strategic advisor, Mr. Hegyi served as Senior Director, Global Product Management, at Yahoo Search Marketing during 2006.
-Prior to Yahoo, Mr. Hegyi was at Microsoft leading program management for Microsoft Windows and Office beta releases aimed at software developers from 2001 to 2006.
-While at Microsoft, he formed new service concepts and created operating programs to extend the depth Microsoft patent for a business process in service delivery.
+Mr. Hegyi has been a principal with the Chasm Group since 2006, where he has provided business-consulting services.
+As a management consultant, Mr. Hegyi has applied his extensive technology industry experience to help early-stage companies.
+Over the last four years he has focused on business planning, operational management and financial supervision.

+Prior to working as a consultant in 2006, Mr. Hegyi served as Senior Director of Global Product Management at Yahoo!.
+Prior to Yahoo!, Mr. Hegyi was at Microsoft leading program management for Microsoft Windows and Office beta releases aimed at software developers from 2001 to 2006.
+While at Microsoft, he formed new software-as-a-service concepts and created operating programs to extend the depth and breadth of the company's unparalleled developer eco-system, including managing offshore, outsource teams in China and India, and being the named inventor of a filed Microsoft patent for a business process in service delivery.

+During Mr. Hegyi's career he has served as President and CEO of private and public companies, Chairman and director of boards, finance, compensation and audit committee chair, chief operating officer, vice-president of sales and marketing, senior director of product management, and he began his career as a systems software engineer.
+His patents issued to date include Configuring and allocating software product technical services, United States US 7904875, issued March 8, 2011; Systems and Methods for Processing Eggs, United States US 8455030, issued June 4, 2013; and, Systems and Methods for Processing Eggs, United States US 8455030, issued June 4, 2013.

 Mr. Hegyi earned a Bachelor of Science degree in Information and Computer Sciences from the University of California, Irvine, and has completed advanced studies in innovation marketing, advanced management, and strategy at Harvard Business School, Stanford University, UCLA Anderson Graduate School of Management, and MIT Sloan School of Management.

+Mr. Hegyi was asked to join the Visualant board because of his background in successfully commercializing innovative technologies.
+His specific experience in marketing, engineering and administration, in both early-stage and established companies, have also provided assistance to the company.